LmeSzinc/AzurLaneAutoScript/campaign/Readme.md

 # Event List

+The `/campaign` directory is used to place map files.

 To add a new event, add a new row in here, and run `python -m module.config.config_updater`.
 Some date in directory not equal to Aired date, because they use the map files in old events.
 Use `Ctrl+F` to search what you want.

 **Aired Date** The date that the event aired for the first time.